Introduction to MySQL encryption

 How does encryption work in MySQL?

-InnoDB tables in MySQL maintenances data-at-rest encryption for general tablespaces,file-per-table tablespaces redo logs, undo logs, and the mysql system tablespace.
-In MySQL 8.0.16, to set up encryption by default for DBMS schemas and similarly, general tablespaces is also maintained that allows DBAs for monitoring whether tables produced in those schemas and associated tablespaces are encoded.
+InnoDB tables in MySQL maintenances data-at-rest encryption for general tablespaces,file-per-table tablespaces, redo logs, undo logs, and the mysql system tablespace.
+In MySQL 8.0.16, to set up encryption by default for DBMS schemas and similarly, general tablespaces are also maintained, allowing DBAs to monitor whether tables produced in those schemas and associated tablespaces are encoded.

 InnoDB implements a two-tier encryption key, which includes a master encryption key and the tablespace keys.
-When any tablespace in MySQL is encrypted, then it is kept in the tablespace header.
-When any authentic user or an application needs to admittance encrypted tablespace information, InnoDB applies a master encryption key for decrypting the tablespace key.
+When any tablespace in MySQL is encrypted, it is kept in the header.
+When any authentic user or an application must admittance encrypted tablespace information, InnoDB applies a master encryption key for decrypting the tablespace key.
 Here, the decrypted tablespace key version does not modify, but we can modify the master encrypted key as required.
 Thus, this action is denoted as master key rotation.

-The data-at-rest encryption property depends on a keyring plugin for the management of the master encryption key.
+The data-at-rest encryption property depends on a keyring plugin to manage the master encryption key.
 This keyring file plugin is provided for all MySQL editions where the keyring data is stored in a file local to the server’s host.
-MySQL Enterprise Edition delivers additional keyring plugin:
+MySQL Enterprise Edition delivers an additional keyring plugin:

 - Keyring_encrypted_file keeps keyring data within an encrypted file local to the server host.

-- Keyring_okv comprises a KMIP client, i.e. KMIP 1.1, which implements a KMIP-compatible product for keyring storage which works as a back end.
-Supported KMIP-compatible products consist of centralized key organization solutions like Oracle key Vault, Thales Vormetric key management, Gemalto KeySecure, and also Fornetix key Orchestration.
+- Keyring_okv comprises a KMIP client, i.e., KMIP 1.1, which implements a KMIP-compatible product for keyring storage which works as a back end.
+Supported KMIP-compatible products consist of centralized key organization solutions like Oracle Key Vault, Thales Vormetric key management, Gemalto KeySecure, and Fornetix key Orchestration.

-- Keyring_hashicorp joins with HashiCorp Vault for storage of back end.
+- Keyring_hashicorp joins with HashiCorp Vault for storage of the back end.

 Examples

-In MySQL 8.0.16, the variable named default_table_encryption regulates the encryption of an immediately generated tablespace except for an ENCRYPTION clause which is identified openly in the CREATE TABLESPACE statement.
-In the preceding version of MySQL 8.0.16, the clause ENCRYPTION should be stated to permit encryption as written below:
+In MySQL 8.0.16, the variable named default_table_encryption regulates the encryption of an immediately generated tablespace except for an ENCRYPTION clause identified openly in the CREATE TABLESPACE statement.
+In the previous version of MySQL 8.0.16, you needed to specify the ENCRYPTION clause to enable encryption, as shown below:

 CREATE TABLESPACE ‘tbs1’ ADD DATAFILE ‘tbs.ibd’ ENCRYPTION = ‘Y’ ENGINE=InnoDB;